-In part, this is because patient engagement is among the goals of meaningful use under the Medicare and Medicaid Electronic Health Record Incentive Programs.
-Under meaningful use stage 1, five of the 25 criteria are related to engaging patients and families by providing patients an electronic copy of their heath record, a clinical summary, an appropriate reminder, electronic access to their record, and/or patient-specific educational resources.
+In part, this is because patient engagement is among the goals of the Medicare and Medicaid Electronic Health Record Incentive Programs.
+One of the main objectives of the Promoting Interoperability category of Medicare’s Merit-Based Incentive Payment System (MIPS) is providing patients electronic access to their health information.

 This is where the EHR comes in.
 Using a patient portal or the patient's personal health record (PHR), physicians can share relevant information with patients electronically.
 What are the differences between a portal and a PHR?